Sterling Gibbs

-Sterling Dupree Gibbs (born July 17, 1993) is an American professional basketball player for Twarde Pierniki Toruń of the Polish Basketball League (PLK).
+Sterling Dupree Gibbs (born July 17, 1993) is an American former professional basketball player.
 He played college basketball at Texas, Seton Hall and Connecticut.

 Early life and high school

 Gibbs was born and grew up in Scotch Plains, New Jersey and attended Seton Hall Preparatory School.
-He was a standout basketball player for the Pirates and averaged 20.8 points, 4.2 assists and 1.8 steals per game during his senior season and was named First Team All-State as Seton Hall won the Essex County Tournament championship.
+He was a standout basketball player for the Pirates and averaged 20.8 points, 4.2 assists and 1.8 steals per game during his senior season and was named First Team All-State as Seton Hall won the Essex County Tournament championship, playing under legendary coach Bob Farrell.
 He was listed as a three star recruit and one of the 150 best college prospects in his class by major scouting services.
 Gibbs initially committed to play basketball at the University of Maryland, but decommitted after the retirement of coach Gary Williams and accepted a scholarship to the University of Texas.

 College career

 Texas

 Gibbs played one season for the Longhorns, averaging 2.6 points and 7.5 minutes played in 30 games.
 He announced after his freshman season that he would be transferring to Seton Hall University to be closer to his family.